Porzûs massacre: Reconciliation between the Garibaldini and Osoppo partisans

-The others Osoppo partisans killed at Porzus, whose names are enshrined on the memorial that commemorates the massacre where: Ado Guidone, Aragona Make, Ateone Massimo, Barletta Porthos, Cagliari Rapido, Cariddi Rinato, Ermes Roberto, Flavio Toni, Gruaro Vandalo.
+The others Osoppo partisans killed at Porzus, whose names are enshrined on the memorial that commemorates the massacre where: Ado, Guidone, Aragona, Make, Ateone, Massimo, Barletta, Porthos, Cagliari Rapido, Cariddi, Rinato, Ermes, Roberto, Flavio, Toni, Gruaro and Vandalo.

 Aftermath

-The Osoppo-Friuli Brigades were autonomous partisan groups founded at the headquarters of the Archiepiscopal Seminary of Udine on 24 December 1943, on the initiative of laypersons liberal, socialist and Catholic inspired volunteers, some groups already active after 8 September 1943 in Carnia and Friuli areas.
+The Osoppo-Friuli Brigades were autonomous partisan groups founded at the headquarters of the Archiepiscopal Seminary of Udine on 24 December 1943, on the initiative of laypersons liberal, socialist and Catholic inspired volunteers, some groups already active after 8 September 1943 in the Carnia and Friuli areas.
 The Osoppo partisans were accused by the communists of collusion with enemy, particularly with famous or infamous “Decima Flottiglia MAS” of Junio Valerio Borghese, and also to oppose the Yugoslav Resistance movement.
 During the last months of the war, the Xª MAS units were deployed to the eastern Italian border against Josip Broz Tito's partisans who marched into Istria and Venezia Giulia.
-It was rumored that Borghese was attempting to arrange a deal with Non-communist partisan units in order to prevent and stop the Yugoslav territorial ambitions that by 1944–1945 were becoming more evident.
+It was rumored that Borghese was attempting to arrange a deal with non-Communist partisan units in order to prevent and stop the Yugoslav territorial ambitions that by 1944–1945 were becoming more evident.

 The Garibaldi Brigades were partisan brigades organized by the Italian Communist Party operating in the Italian resistance during the Second World War.
-The brigade operating since October 1943, in the Julian Pre and Carnic Pre alps theater, was the 1st "Friuli" Garibaldi Brigade.
-On 20 September 1944 the Slovenian Popular Army HQ unilaterally abolished the agreements with the CLN of April 1944, which included a Slovenian-Italian "Joint Command" on these units.
-By this act the Italian units were now under, not only operational, the Slovenian Popular Army.
-In some cases serious problems of collaboration between Italian partisans and the formations of the Slovenian People's Liberation Army arose on the eastern border, where the strong slave chauvinist ideas, the difficulties of the Italian communist leaders and the contradictory aspects of their politics favored anti-Slavic divisions and resentments in the non-communist Resistance forces.
+The brigade operating since October 1943, in the Julian Pre-Alps and Carnic Pre-Alps theater, was the 1st "Friuli" Garibaldi Brigade.
+On 20 September 1944 the Slovenian Popular Army headquarters unilaterally abolished the agreements with the CLN of April 1944, which included a Slovenian-Italian "Joint Command" on these units.
+By this act, the Italian units were now under, not only operational, the Slovenian Popular Army.
+In some cases serious problems of collaboration between Italian partisans and the formations of the Slovenian People's Liberation Army arose on the eastern border, where the strong Slavic chauvinist ideas, the difficulties of the Italian communist leaders and the contradictory aspects of their politics favoured anti-Slavic divisions and resentments in the non-communist Resistance forces.